netcore/module-email/README.md

     $schedule->command('automated-emails:send')->everyMinute();
 ```

+- Set queue driver to redis

+- In your supervisor configuration set --timeout to 3600 or larger if a project will have large user base to send campaigns to

 - Add `Modules\User\Traits\ReplaceableAttributes` trait to your `User` model and set public property `$replaceable` which you want dynamically use in email templates:

 ```